atiratree/kube-enhancements/keps/sig-node/4563-eviction-request-api/README.md

   type is `Soft` for now.
 - Verify that the `.spec.target` is the desired target (e.g., there is a correct pod in the `.spec.target.podRef`)
-- Check that `.status.activeInterceptorName` still matches the `name` previously set in the pod's `.spec.evictionInterceptors`. and that `.status.activeInterceptorCompleted` is still false.
+- Check that the previously set `name` in the pod's `.spec.evictionInterceptors` is still included in  `.status.activeInterceptors`. and that `.status.interceptors[].phase` is not `Completed`.
   If one of these is not correct and the eviction process is still not complete, it should abort the eviction process or output an error (e.g. via an event).
-- Set `.status.heartbeatTime` to the present time to signal that the eviction request is not stuck.
+- Set `.status.interceptors[].heartbeatTime` to the present time to signal that the eviction request is not stuck.
-- Update `.status.expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
+- Update `.status.interceptors[].expectedInterceptorFinishTime` if a reasonable estimation can be made of how long the eviction process will take for the current interceptor.
 This can be modified later to change the estimate.
-- Set `.status.message` to inform about the progress of the eviction in human-readable form.
+- Set `.status.interceptors[].message` to inform about the progress of the eviction in human-readable form.
 - Optionally, `.status.conditions` can be set for additional details about the eviction request.
 - Optionally, an event can be emitted to inform about the start/progress of the eviction.
 Or lack thereof, if the eviction request is blocked.
 The interceptor should ensure that an appropriate